 There are government support schemes for employees and the self-employed who are unable to work or lose income due to the restrictions of coronavirus.

-- SSP may now be paid from day 1.
-Employees who are sick, self-isolating or shielded due to Covid-19 may be able to claim Statutory Sick Pay from the first day of their illness or self-isolation.
+- SSP may now be paid from day one.
+Employees who are sick, self-isolating or shielded due to Covid-19 may be able to claim Statutory Sick Pay from the first day of their illness or self-isolation

-- If your illness is not related to coronavirus (Covid-19), you must be eligible for SSP and have been off work sick for 4 or more days in a row (including non-working days) to get SSP.
+- If your illness is not related to coronavirus (Covid-19), you must be eligible for SSP and have been off work sick for four or more days in a row (including non-working days) to get SSP

-Coronavirus job retention scheme Find out if your employer could keep you on the books and pay you 80% of your wages during the Covid-19 outbreak.
+Coronavirus job retention scheme Find out if your employer could keep you on the books and pay you 80 percent of your wages during the Covid-19 outbreak.